 Since Germany is known for taking test matches seriously the home team is the clear favorite in this game.
 Our recommendation: Tip 1.

-The last 6 results of Germany in detail
+The last 4 results of Deutschland in detail